digital-archives/HISTGA1011/syllabus/schedule/week03.md

 {: .label .label-yellow }
 Due

-* Assignment due: <a href="https://digital-archives.github.io/HISTGA1011/assignments/file_format.html">File Format Report</a>
+* Assignment due: Submit your completed <a href="https://digital-archives.github.io/HISTGA1011/assignments/file_format.html">File Format Report</a> to Brightspace.
-* Post your pre-class reading reactions to Brightspace.
+* Post your pre-class reading reactions to Brightspace by 3:30pm today.
-* Weekly activity: <a href="https://digital-archives.github.io/HISTGA1011/activities/archivematica.html" target="_blank">Archivematica Sandbox</a>.
-Submit activity summary to Brightspace by the end of the week Sunday.
+* Weekly activity: We will start the <a href="https://digital-archives.github.io/HISTGA1011/activities/archivematica.html" target="_blank">Archivematica Sandbox</a> activity in class.
+Submit your completed activity summary in Brightspace by the end of the week Sunday.

 {: .label .label-green }
 Read